Bulky Uterus – Symptoms, Causes and Treatment

 - Complications during pregnancy: A bulky uterus can lead to preterm labour, abnormal foetal positioning, and delivery complications.

-Bulky Uterus Symptoms
+Symptoms of a Bulky Uterus

 - Menstruation gets impacted; you might experience painful stomach cramps and heavy bleeding, which can lead to anaemia